 Offertories and donations are included in income when receivable.
-Legacies are included in income upon the entitlement becoming legally enforceable and there being a reasonable degree of certainty as to quantifying the amount.
+Legacies are included in income upon the receipt becoming probable.
+Probability of receipt occurs where there is a grant of probate, the executors have established there are sufficient assets to pay the legacy and any conditions attached to the legacy are either within the control of the charity or have been met.
 Gifts in kind, if material, are included at an estimate of fair value.
 Included here also are grants receivable.
 Grants are recognised in the Statement of Financial Activities when the grant conditions have been complied with.